TajaKuzman/NER-recognition/README.md

 - BERTić
 - CSEBERT

-For each model, we do 2 searches:
+For each model, we do 3 searches:
 - one on hr500k: to be used for hr500k
 - one on reldi-hr: to be used for reldi-hr, reldi-sr
+- one on set.sr: to be used for set.sr

 (For later experiments on SL data, we will do separate hyperparameter searches for these models and SloBERTa on ssj500k and Janes-Tag.)